Canada's Sovereign AI Platform for Scientific Discovery

 Accelerated materials discovery for fusion reactor components.
 AI-driven simulation reduces magnet and plasma-facing material design cycles from 5 years to 6 months.

-Enabling pathway to commercial fusion by 2035
+Impact: Enabling pathway to commercial fusion by 2035

 Pan-Canadian Cancer Moonshot